emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 With machine-readable data, it is also easier to build an Application Programming Interface (API) to query the dataset to retrieve a subset of interest.

+# 11: Ask a librarian!

+Academic librarians are increasingly assisting researchers in the annotation, storage, and identification of data.

+# Conclusions

 # Acknowledgements